RQ

 Repairs & Maintenance5 min read1 April 2026

-Should you patch your roof or replace it entirely?
-A UK homeowner's guide to roof repair costs, signs you need a new roof, and how to choose the right approach for your property.
+Should you patch your roof or replace it?
+Repair and replacement costs, signs you need a new roof, and how to choose the right approach.

 Your roof is arguably the most important part of your home - and one of the most expensive to replace.
 When problems appear, the key question is whether to repair what's there or invest in a full replacement.
 Getting this decision right can save you thousands of pounds and years of worry.